Istiak-Ahmed78/custom_video_player/README.md

-# This packages is under modification and being maintained by Istiak Ahmed.Code forked from flutters video player
+# This package is under modification and being maintained by Istiak Ahmed.Code forked from flutters video player

 <?code-excerpt path-base="excerpts/packages/video_player_example"?>